neilcomber/jbook/README.md

 uses immer to help with redux action creator updates

+uses Lerna to create a small CLI for startup and file keeping

 WHAT THE BUNDLER CAN NOT DO:

 Do additional imports from CSS files